Poisoning is most likely to happen to children age 1 to 4 years.

-Don't use the word 'sweets’ when talking about medicines or vitamins.
+Do not use the word 'sweets’ when talking about medicines or vitamins.
 Do not take medicines in front of children.
-This is because children will often copy adults.
+This is because children often copy adults.

 Be careful when your child is in another person's home as there may be medicines within reach.

 Follow instructions on medicine labels carefully.
-If you need to, talk to your GP or pharmacy about your medicine or medicine instructions.
+If you need to, talk to your GP or pharmacist about your medicine or medicine instructions.
 Return old and unused medicines to your pharmacist.

 Keep unused needles and syringes locked away.
 Dispose of them safely and immediately after use.